AleksandraBard/AleksandraBard/README.md

 My first programming language is JavaScript and currently, I learn Python.
 Also, I built applications with Node, HTML, CSS, React, Redux, PostgreSQL, Express, SQL, and Sequalize.

+##### My main three mottos for life:
+"Never stop learning!" 🧐🔭
+"Make it work!" 👍🏼
+"Smile can change the world!" 😁

 <!--
 **AleksandraBard/AleksandraBard** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.